FROM BREAST OR BOTTLES . . .TO SOLIDS . . . TO EATING A BALANCED VARIETY OF FOODS

 - Tongue thrusting beyond 6 months of age

-- Difficulty transitioning to solid foods (it is normal for a baby to take new foods and make faces when new flavors or consistencies are introduced)
+- Difficulty transitioning to solid foods (it is normal for a baby to be slow in experiencing new foods and makes faces such as surprise when new flavors or consistencies or textures are introduced)

 Reasons to consider a pediatric feeding therapy for toddlers and children: